Kyle-Martin1/movers.css/README.md

 <h2 align="center">CSS-Animations</h2>

-`movers.css` is a collection of CSS based animations free to a good home!
-Please see below for a full list of current animations.
+`movers.css` is a collection of CSS based animations designed to make life easier!
+Please see below for a full list of current animations and a guide on how to use the library and add the animations to your own code.

->**Browser compatibility** - cross-browser compatibility has now been added so the code can just be dropped right into your existing code with minimal adjustments.

 <h2 align="center">How to use</h2>
 To use any animation from the collection copy the code into your CSS file such as in the example below: